azurecitadel/azurecitadel/content/partner/lighthouse/combining.md

 * For traditional access, [link in all customer contexts](https://docs.microsoft.com/azure/cost-management-billing/manage/link-partner-id#frequently-asked-questions), even for guest IDs

 {{< flash >}}
-Read on for more detail on PAL, security principals, resource projection and the nuances of Lighthouse versus traditional access methods.
+**To recap, combine PAL with Lighthouse, but make sure there is a PEC eligible role in the list of permanent authorisations.**

-Or move straight to the [next page](../minimal).
+Move on to the [next page](../minimal), or read on for more detail on PEC eligible roles, PAL, security principals, resource projection and the nuances of Lighthouse versus traditional access methods.
 {{< /flash >}}

 ## Roles eligible for partner earned credit